USS Pampanito Depth Gauge Replacement

 * The dive station in the Control Room had two 16", 15-165 depth gauges used by the dive planesmen.
 These were replaced by two simulator gauges during the reserve period.
 During the 1990s, these were replaced by two real depth gauges from other boats.
 One is on loan from the US Naval Historical Center, and the other was donated from the collection of USS Alabama & USS Drum.
 Each gauge was checked and the radium dials and needles where emitting very low levels of radiation (below unmonitored exposure standards).
-We confirmed that the normal vent holes were clear (to prevent radon buildup) and did not open the gauges before installation and have visitor proofed them to prevent disturbing the dials and needles.
+We confirmed that the normal vent holes were clear (to prevent radon buildup), did not open the gauges before installation and have visitor proofed them to prevent disturbing the dials and needles.

 Follow-up work is needed to plumb the gauge lines into the gauges and maybe to add a reference needle (for decks a wash, periscope, radar, etc. depth.)

 * Also on the dive station in the Control Room was an 8.5", 0-600 depth gauge.
 There was a gauge here, but without a dial or needle when Pampanito became a museum.
 For as long as current crew can remember there was a 450 foot depth gauge in place.
 This would have been appropriate for an earlier Gato class submarine, but not for a Balao class submarine like Pampanito.
 During 2011 a vandal managed to open this gauge and dropped its needle (visitor proofing has been improved).
 The needle was recovered and stored.
 In 2014 we decided to create a replica dial for this gauge with the correct 0-600 foot scale and re-install the needle.
 The needle has radium paint, but with a very low level of radioactivity (below the normal unmonitored safety levels.)
 We top coated it with paint being very careful not to disturb the radium paint and verified the normal vent holes in the gauge are open.
 We hired CAD Graphics Inc. to draw the 0-600 dial, and then used the Techshop laser cutter to etch and cut a replica dial in laminated plastic.
 Note that "Replica 2014" is etched at the bottom of the dial.